AbsoluteStratos/VRC_Graffiti/README.md

 Customizing your tags takes only three steps:

 1. Add the the image you want to be your tag to your Unity project (I recommend the tag folder under `VRC_Graffiti/Materials/Tags`).
 Create a copy of the image for the menu icon.
-2. For the tag slot of your choosing (1-3), replace the texture on the tag decal object located under `VRCGraffiti/GraffitiAnchor/Tags/DecalTag#` in the prefab on your avatar.
+2. For the tag slot of your choosing (1-3), replace the texture on the tag decal object material located under `VRC_Graffiti/GraffitiAnchor/Tags/DecalTag#` in the prefab on your avatar.
 3. Update the icon of the tag you editted in the `VRC_Graffiti/VRC_Graffiti_Tag_Menu.asset` file.

 ## F.A.Q.